B.E. Electronics Engineering

 • The VLSI Design and Technology program offers a comprehensive and innovative curriculum that blends core technical subjects, hands-on learning, and holistic development.

-• To nurture holistic development, the curriculum incorporates Social Connect and Responsibility, Universal Human Values, Biology for Engineers, and co-curricular activities like NSS, Physical Education (Sports and Athletics), Yoga, and NCC.
+• To nurture holistic development, the curriculum incorporates Social Connect and Responsibility, Universal Human Values, Biology for Engineers, Environmental Studies, Research Methodology and IPR, indian Knowledge System and co-curricular activities like NSS, Physical Education (Sports and Athletics), Yoga, and NCC.
 This diverse and dynamic program ensures students are well-equipped for academic, professional, and personal excellence.

 • To enhance employability skills and impart deep knowledge in emerging areas that are usually not covered in the Undergraduate Degree credit framework, AICTE has come up with the concept of a ‘Minor Degree’ in emerging areas.

 • The key objective of a Minor Degree is to expand students’ knowledge in emerging interdisciplinary areas, enhancing their employability and academic versatility.
-It provides a mechanism to fulfill industry demands, foster entrepreneurship, and support higher studies in specialized fields.
+It provides a mechanism to fulfil industry demands, foster entrepreneurship, and support higher studies in specialised fields.

 B.E.
 Electronics Engineering (VLSI Design and Technology)